fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

 ### VNC

-You can also use VNC to share `macphone`'s screen with the following info
+You can also use VNC to share a `macphone`'s screen with the following info (use proper phone number of course)

     hostname : faraday-macphone1.inria.fr
-    port numnber : 5900
+    port number : 5900
     macphone's user id : tester
     password : tester++